Wondering how to save money on accommodation in Australia?

 As above, CouchSurfing is where travellers can contact a host and agree to stay at their residence for a prearranged number of nights.

-For example, if I was planning to visit in Perth for four days, I could search the Perth city area and the surrounding suburbs for a suitable host.
-Once I have finished browsing through hosts profiles and references, there could be a few I like.
+For example, if you were was planning to visit in Perth for four days, you could search the Perth city area and the surrounding suburbs for a suitable host.
+After browsing through the host’s profiles and references, there could be a few you like.

-At this point as the surfer, I would then send out a couch request, with the details of my trip and dates I want to stay.
-If this doesn’t conflict with the host’s plans on the given dates, then they can agree to let me CouchSurf.
+At this point as the surfer, it would be time to send out a couch request, with the details of the trip and dates you planned to stay.
+If this doesn’t conflict with the host’s plans on the given dates, then they may agree to let you CouchSurf.

-After hosting myself, plus CouchSurfing around Australia, Japan, Hong Kong, Norway, and Latvia.
+I’ve been both a host and a surfer and CouchSurfing has taken me around Australia, Japan, Hong Kong, Norway, Latvia plus more.
 I can vouch CouchSurfing is not just about cheap accommodation, but more about experiencing how locals live and making new friends.

-Although there are no fixed rules or guidelines on who should use the website, CouchSurfing is not suitable for those who are travelling in large groups or have a fixed travel schedule.
+Although there are no fixed rules or guidelines on who should use the website, CouchSurfing is wouldn’t be very suitable for those who are travelling in large groups or have a fixed travel schedule.

-With Couchsurfing, you need to have a lot of flexibility and work around the hosts day to day schedule.
+With Couchsurfing, you need to have a certain amount of flexibility due to the requirement to work around the hosts day to day schedule.

-If you do plan on trying Couchsurfing, then be sure to check out my tips: A Free Nights Sleep: Getting Started on Couchsurfing and How to Write Decent Couchsurfing Requests.
+If you do plan on trying Couchsurfing, then be sure to check out my tips on How to Write Decent Couchsurfing Requests.

 Recommended for stays 2-4 nights per host.